How to buy the best stairlift

 Most seated stairlifts come with height-adjustable, padded swivel seats, so that you can easily get on and off them without having to turn or twist your body.
 Some swivel seats are motorised; all lock in place when required.
 Most also have armrests that you can use to gently push yourself off the seat.

-Stairlift controls are very simple, normally consisting of a key that is inserted into the machine (and which remains there while the stairlift is in regular use) and either push buttons or a lever/joystick that moves left and right.
+Stairlift controls are very simple to use, usually consisting of a key that is inserted into the machine (and which remains there while the stairlift is in regular use) and either push buttons or a lever/joystick that moves left and right.
 Most controls can be set up on the armrest on either side of the lift, depending on whether you are right or left-handed.

 If you want to immobilise your stairlift for a short time – for instance, if you have children visiting – you can do this by taking the key out.